jaufgang/apsc/grist/docs/JOB_BOARD.md

 **Visibility Model:**
 - Small club, no compartmentalization - everyone with board/admin access can see all data
-- Board members can approve hours only for their category
+- Board members can confirm hours only for their category
 - Reporting is club-wide, not siloed

 ---